 Myth: Something You Did Caused Your Infertility (You Are Too Fit, Too Fat, Ate The Wrong Food, Had A Std…).

-Busted!: There are few lifestyle factors which permanently impact fertility.
+Busted!
+There are few lifestyle factors which permanently impact fertility.
 Smoking can be one of them, but many people have stopped smoking and been able to conceive within months.
-Obesity, and being underweight, are both associated with an increased risk of infertility, but losing or gaining weight can relatively quickly bring you back to the fertile zone.
-Eating unhealthy food can put you at risk for diseases such as heart disease and cancer, but switching to a more healthful diet, focusing on fruits and vegetables, whole grains, lean meats, and dairy products, are associated not only with a lower risk of disease but may increase one’s chance of ovulating normally.
-Once again, if you know that you want to have children, it is indeed a good idea to look at your health habits and if you have any which might hamper fertility, such as smoking, excess alcohol intake, being over or underweight, extremely vigorous exercise habits, or a big caffeine habit, adapting healthier habits can decrease your risk of experiencing infertility.
+Obesity and being underweight are both associated with an increased risk of infertility, but losing or gaining weight can relatively quickly bring you back to the fertile zone.
+Eating unhealthy food can put you at risk for diseases such as heart disease and cancer, but switching to a more healthful diet, focusing on fruits and vegetables, whole grains, lean meats and dairy products, is associated not only with a lower risk of disease, but may also increase one’s chance of ovulating normally.
+Once again, if you know that you want to have children, it is indeed a good idea to look at your health habits and if you have any which might hamper fertility, such as smoking, excess alcohol intake, being over or underweight, extremely vigorous exercise habits, or a big caffeine habit.
+Adapting healthier habits can decrease your risk of experiencing infertility.

 Myth: Infertility Isn’t A Disease.

 Busted!
 Yes, it is.
 According to the dictionary, a disease is a “disordered or incorrectly functioning organ, part, structure, or system of the body”.
 Infertility in either the male or female partner is in fact directly due to some malfunction in the body, whether it be hormonal or structural.